subvisual/subvisual.com/src/posts/2020-06-20-tech-stack-matters.md

 Every line of code is a potential bug, the ideal system does all you want with zero lines of code, therefore you want to minimize the amount of code needed to achieve your goals.
-Not using a Front End framework is a good start, but it can go to infrastructure to, why not get rid of Docker, Kubernetes, Kafka, Tenserflow and so on, and so on.
+Not using a Front End framework is a good start, but it can go to infrastructure too.
+Why not get rid of Docker, Kubernetes, Kafka, Tenserflow and so on, and so on.
 All of these tools have a time and a place to be used, don't get me wrong, I just think it should be top of mind for the great majority of products just getting started.